 You can specify objects’ dimension or style (color, stroke weight, fonts, etc.) with Specees.

 You can select single or multiple objects to specify the width and height.
 Choose to display the dimension on the left or right to specify object(s) height, and/or choose to display the dimension on top or bottom to specify object(s) width.
 Click on the generate button to specify the dimension.

 By switching on and off the icons on the “Types Column”, you can specify:

-Show the length of all straight lines in the selected object.
-You can also select any straight line(s) with the direct selection tool to specify the length of the selected line(s) only.
+Show the length of all lines (straight or curved) in the selected object.
+You can also select any line(s) with the direct selection tool to specify the length of the selected line(s) only.
 Length of line segment only support all path items and clipped path.

 When more than one object are selected, Specees can specify their distance or difference between them according to the following scenario:

 When more than 2 objects are selected, Specees will try to filter out less meaningful dimension and give the specification a much cleaner look.